 Dr. James Dorsey earned a Bachelor of Science degree from West Liberty University and his Juris Doctor degree from West Virginia University.
 As a licensed attorney, he says he has always had his sights on higher education and is thankful for the opportunity to transition into a new career at AB.

 Dorsey began his career at Alderson Broaddus University in 2019.

-Assistant Vice President for Enrollment Management, Title IX Investigator
+Assistant Vice President for Enrollment Management, Deputy Title IX Coordinator

 Jennifer Hawkinberry is a graduate of Fairmont State University, where she earned an Associate of Science degree in nursing, a Bachelor of Science degree in psychology, and a Master of Education degree.
 Currently, she is pursuing a Ph.D. in higher education administration from Liberty University.

 Hawkinberry began her career at Alderson Broaddus University in 2019.